p0pr0ck5/lua-ffi-libinjection/README.md

 Installation
 ============

 Install this library as you would any other OpenResty lua module.
 The libinjection shared object file is required to live in your [lua_package_cpath](https://github.com/openresty/lua-nginx-module#lua_package_cpath), so you should symlink or copy the .so file to the appropriate location.
-For convenience a copy has been placed in the `lib` directory of this repo.

 Synopsis
 ========